In the neighbourhood: Mamer

 Restaurants & food shops

 Pizzeria Pulcinella is a popular family restaurant, while Brasserie Toussaints has a lovely outdoor terrace ideal for brunch or a glass of Crémant.
-Cafe Kleng Gemeng is a cosy winter spot but has a terrace in summer, is family friendly and serves popular food like steak and chips.
+Cafe Kleng Gemeng is a cosy winter spot but has a terrace in summer, is family friendly and a good alternative pitstop near the park if the Cafe am Brill is busy.

 Local butcher Boucherie Kirsch comes highly recommended, as does the butcher Paul Faber-Lopez in Capellen on Route d'Arlon.